 This portion of your final grade is based on your written work including homework, short essays and assignments completed in class.
+Lack of preparedness and effort will be reflected in this part of your grade.

-Quizzes - 15%:
+Ouizzes - 15%:

 Quizzes will be given weekly and will typically cover material dealt with that week.
 No make ups will be given, however, the lowest grade will be dropped.